krakenjs/grumbler/README.md

 https://medium.com/@bluepnume/introducing-grumbler-an-opinionated-javascript-module-template-612245e06d00

-A template for writing distributable javascript modules.
+A template for writing distributable javascript libraries.

 Javascript libraries are fun to write.
 Setting up all of the boilerplate to get your build up and running is not so fun.